stasheq/architecture_tests/README.md

 Whole path is executed for every leaf.\
 Suggested method of running tests (because of nice UI output) is to run from Android Studio Gradle menu `logic/Tasks/verification/test`.

+## Views

+Specific parts of Views are created using xml layouts, but to make them more reusable they are composed in the code.\
+[ListScreen.kt](views/src/main/java/me/szymanski/arch/screens/ListScreen.kt) gives a good overview.
+It combines multiple "Widgets" that are used also on other screens.